dushoff/phenHet/I_q_and_Exponential_Incident.md

 This agree with the homogeneous SIR case and Novozhilov's special result without heterogeneity in infectivity.
 The invasion of the disease will then only determined by the mean of the heterogeneity distribution, but independent with variance.

-The variance of the heterogeneity will affect outbreak dynamics as pointed out by Proposition 3 in [Novozhilov2008](refs/Novozhilov2008.pdf), for general case without specifying distribution.
+The variance of the heterogeneity will affect outbreak dynamics as pointed out by Proposition 3 in [Novozhilov2008](https://arxiv.org/abs/0802.2059), for general case without specifying distribution.
 Higher variance in susceptibility lower the severity of early outbreak progression: $S(t)$ gets larger for $t \in(0,\epsilon)$ as variance of susceptibility increase.

-Without explicit proof, [Novozhilov2008](refs/Novozhilov2008.pdf) also claim that larger variance of infectivity increase the severity of early outbreak. ==(TO DO?)==
+Without explicit proof, [Novozhilov2008](https://arxiv.org/abs/0802.2059) also claim that larger variance of infectivity increase the severity of early outbreak.

 ==(TO DO?)
 Final infection size under this framework==

 # Exponential Incident

-Can we get some specific type of nonlinear incident form from [Novozhilov2008](refs/Novozhilov2008.pdf) framework?
+Can we get some specific type of nonlinear incident form from [Novozhilov2008](https://arxiv.org/abs/0802.2059) framework?

 Consider first the "exponential" incident like mentioned in [GranichEtAl2009](https://doi.org/10.1016/s0140-6736(08)61697-9), such the incident term like $$\lambda e^{-\alpha I}SI$$ which let transmission rate decrease with the prevalence exponentially.